bshort0/CrossSearchCrawler/README.md

 ```
 This will print the search text of queries ID1 and ID2, then show how many publications the two have in common each year.

 Want to see how many publications up to 3 categories have in common?
-Use 'print-categories' or 'pc'\n" + \
+Use 'print-categories' or 'pc'
 ```shell
 print-categories CATEGORY1 CATEGORY2 CATEGORY3
 ```